expressjs/discussions/README.md

 ## Express.js TC meetings

-The Express.js Technical Committe (TC) meets online every other week, providing a live stream of the discussion and a recording of past meetings.
+The Express.js Technical Committee (TC) meets online every other week, providing a live stream of the discussion and a recording of past meetings.
 Topics for the meetings are determined on an as-needed basis and may be technical or management of nature.